alvii147/FunFaker/README.md

 This should launch the FunFaker API server on `http://localhost:8080/`.

-# Running FunFaker API Locally using Docker
+# Running FunFaker API locally using Docker

 :one: Install Docker from the [official website](https://www.docker.com/).
 Installation instructions may vary depending on the OS.